-The game melds WarioWare-style minigames with a physical game-space and control inputs, and a real actor, straddling the line between game and interactive theatre piece.
-It forces players to examine what they prioritise, both inside and outside the game world.
+Adulting? melds WarioWare-style minigames with a physical game-space and control inputs, as well as a real actor, to create a playable experience that forces players to examine what they prioritise, both inside and outside the game world.